AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 The last step is to assess the columns currently being synced in your data warehouse.
 Not only can unsyncing columns declutter your account, it can also potentially reduce your update time.

-If you would like to pursue this, reach out to Magento BI [support](../getting-started/support.md).
+If you would like to pursue this, reach out to MBI [support](../getting-started/support.md).
 The support team can create a report that includes all columns that are not being used in any dashboard for any user and that are not used in email summaries, excluding SQL Reports.
 You can then use this report as a guide for selecting columns to unsync via the Data Warehouse Manager.

 Note that you can always start syncing these columns again in the future.
-Unsyncing a column won’t remove any data from your data warehouse; it only means this column won’t be checked for new or updated values during the update cycle.
+Unsyncing a column won't remove any data from your data warehouse; it only means this column won't be checked for new or updated values during the update cycle.

 **To Unsync a Column (or Columns)**

 1. Go to **Manage Data**, then **Data Warehouse**.
 1. In the **Synced Tables** list, navigate to the table that contains the column.
-1. Check the box(es) next to the column(s) you want to unsync. **Note that you can’t unsync a Primary Key column** without dropping the entire table.
+1. Check the box(es) next to the column(s) you want to unsync. **Note that you can't unsync a Primary Key column** without dropping the entire table.
 1. Click **Remove** to unsync the column(s).

-Here’s a look at the whole process:
+Here's a look at the whole process:

 ![](../assets/drop_column.png)

 ## Wrapping up

-That’s it!
-Your Magento BI account should now be tidier and easier to navigate for you and your team.
+That's it!
+Your MBI account should now be tidier and easier to navigate for you and your team.
 For more best practices including optimizing your update time and database, click [here](../best-practices.md).